Stewmath/LynnaLab/README.md

 ### ImGui stuff

-* Hold the Shift button with the mouse wheel to scroll horizontally.
+* In some situations you can hold the Shift button with the mouse wheel to scroll horizontally.

 ## For more information